 Apply for permission to keep a pet (not dog/cat)

-In some properties it is not permitted to keep any pets at all.
 Your tenancy agreement or the property's house rules will show whether pets are allowed in the property in which you live.

 In other properties, you do not need permission to keep small pets in cages or aquariums.
 This applies to guinea pigs, hamsters, dwarf rabbits, small birds and fish.
 Larger birds such as parrots and large pets such as rabbits, polecats, ferrets and similar animals require permission.
 Permission will not normally be given for reptiles, snakes and insects.